Skip to main content Skip to footer

 Alternatively click on the links below for frequently asked questions.

 Applications are submitted using an online form.
-Most registration application utilise Form MN1 but, depending on the circumstances employ either Form T or Form UKF.
+Most registration application utilise Form MN1 but, depending on the circumstances are either Form T or Form UKF.

 - a British citizen (for preference);